Search element - Quick search bar

 coeliac

-No, there is no need for you to stop breastfeeding.
-In most cases you don't need to remove gluten from your own diet if your child has been diagnosed with coeliac disease.
-Breastmilk (even from a mother who eats gluten) will not contain enough gluten to cause symptoms or bowel damage in a breastfed child.
+If your child is diagnosed with coeliac disease, you don’t need to stop breastfeeding.
+In most cases, you also don’t need to remove gluten from your own diet.
+Breastmilk, even from a mum who eats gluten, doesn't contain enough gluten to cause symptoms or bowel damage in a breastfed child.

 Mothers' stories